mgenware/fx43-node/README.md

     lib.js
 ```

 You need to process all changed `.js` files.
-In this case, you should define an ignore file like `.gitignore`, for example, `.myignore` with following contents:
+In this case, you can use ignore file mode.
+Define an ignore file like `.gitignore`, for example, `.myignore` with following contents:
 ```
 # .myignore
 # put this file to the root folder of project